MartinLampel/drlnd_p1_navigation/Report.md

 To approximate the optimal action-value function a neural network was used.
 The usage of neural networks can lead that the reinforcement learning is unstable or diverge.
 To overcome this issue, a nature inspired mechanism, namely experience replay was used in 'Human-level control through deep reinforcement learning'.
+Each experience is stored in a replay buffer as the agent interacts with the environment.
+The replay buffer contains a collection of experience tuples with the state, action, reward, and next state (s, a, r, s').
+The agent then samples from this buffer as part of the learning step.
+Experiences are sampled randomly, so that the data is uncorrelated.
+This prevents action values from oscillating or diverging catastrophically, since a naive Q-learning algorithm could otherwise become biased by correlations between sequential experience tuples.

+Also, experience replay improves learning through repetition.
+By doing multiple passes over the data, our agent has multiple opportunities to learn from a single experience tuple.
+This is particularly useful for state-action pairs that occur infrequently within the environment.

 The second concept to address these issues was to update the target action-value function periodically to reduce correlations.

 To find the optimal action-value function during the training following loss function is used: